ryan-mcclue/unsw/scif1004/free-form.md

 The article aims to deconstruct the glamourisation of scientists in cinema, emphasising the challenges and mistakes they face in reality.
 In doing so, the article intends to provide information to assist in fostering a realistic understanding of a scientific career and encouraging resilience in the face of challenges experienced on this journey.

-## Reality Check: The Complexity Behind Scientific Heroes in Film
+## Reality Check: The Complexity Behind Scientists in Film

 Scientists in film are often portrayed as infallible characters.
 They are depicted as having incredible intelligence and an ability to individually solve the most difficult of problems in a short period of time.